The Best Online Project Management Degree Programs

 Applicants should hold a high school diploma or GED.
 Standardized test scores are not required.

-Online Bachelor’s in Project Management Overview
+Choosing an Online Project Management Program

 Because project management degrees provide an array of marketable skills, graduates enter careers across industries.
 Project management professionals are strong leaders and proficient multitaskers.
 The careers below are a few examples of options for graduates with a project management degree.